Complete Guide to Cheap SR-22 Insurance in Texas (December 2025 Rates)

 • Do you need an SR-22 to reinstate your license in Texas?

-Yes, you need to maintain a valid SR-22 to reinstate your driver’s license.
+Yes.
+You need to maintain a valid SR-22 to reinstate your driver’s license.
 If you let your SR-22 coverage lapse, the state may re-suspend your driver’s license, and you’ll have to pay a $100 reinstatement fee.

 • Which company has the cheapest rates for SR-22 insurance?